 Galladon of House Tarth was eight years old when he died.

 Jaime, Galladon and Cersei had stood from the highest outcropping on Casterly Rock and looked down at the green swirling waters.
-Cersei was red-faced and angry-Galladon was not supposed to be there.
+Cersei was red-faced and angry because Galladon was not supposed to be there at all.
 This was Jaime and Cersei’s place.
 This was where they sat alone, holding each other and exploring each others differences beneath the glowing sun.
-Jaime had told Galladon though, of the outcropping, and the boys in a fit of recklessness had decided to jump from the outcropping into the churning water below.
+Jaime had told Galladon though and the two boys, in a fit of recklessness, had decided to jump from the outcropping into the churning water below.
 Jaime had seen other boys, older boys, jumping into the waters on the very hot days when they weren’t needed in the yard or the stables.
 Cersei had followed them but Jaime didn’t mind his sister and let her come.

 His head rushed and the wind whipped his long hair around his face and Galladon was laughing and smiling beside him.
 They asked Cersei to count to three but she refused so Galladon started running first and Jaime had to pick up speed if he wanted to catch the younger boy.
 Jaime was lighter, more agile, and jumped further out than Galladon without really meaning to.
 They both screamed as the fell.